 AICPA implemented a new exam blueprint for the CPA exam on April 1, 2017.
-The blueprint replaces the former CSOs/SSOs that detailed exam content.
-The most notable change to the exam is that you will be tested on higher-order cognitive skills such as critical thinking, problem solving, and analytical ability.
+The new CPA exam blueprints replace the former CSOs/SSOs that detailed exam content.
+The most notable change to the exam is that you will be tested on higher-order cognitive skills such as critical thinking, problem-solving, and analytical ability.

 In other words, your real-life application of knowledge will be weighted higher than how well you absorbed your classroom material.

 - 1 What are CPA Exam Blueprints?

 - 2 CSOs/SSOs vs CPA Exam Blueprint – What’s the Difference?

 - 3 How has each Exam Section Changed?